| Entry

 by Linkin Park's Mike Shinoda.
 A brand-new (well wicked) animated

 video was also produced, featuring the Shinoda version.
+"Enjoy

 the Silence" is not one of my absolute favourite Depeche Mode songs,